Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series

 \subsection{Highly-symmetrized Baker--Campbell--Hausdorff formula}

 Consider the ``highly-symmetrized'' Baker--Campbell--Hausdorff formula

-This particular object has been carefully constructed to make \emph{many} of the low-order terms vanish.
-Specifically all the $ss_{2n}=0$, and the $ss_1$ term has again quietly cancelled.
+This particular object has been carefully constructed to make \emph{as many as possible} of the low-order terms vanish.
+Specifically \emph{all} the $ss_{2n}=0$, \emph{and} the $ss_1$ term has again quietly cancelled.
 The first few terms are